peteraritchie/peteraritchie.github.io/_posts/2017-6-16-Multi-targeting-in-Visual-Studio-2017.md

 To edit code in the context of a particular framework (and thus have the particular compile-time constants defined) you can select the file projects dropdown to show the file in the compiler context of the target:

 ![file projects dropdown]({{ site.url }}/assets/file projects dropdown.png)

+Now when you build the project it will create a binary for each target platform (within the bin directory under Debug/Release and subdirectories by target name like "net45").

+With a .NET Standard project in Visual Studio you can also have it create the Nuget package during build.
+Since the project builds the nuget, you enter all the package information in the project settings.
+And, of course, this means it builds a package with all the target binaries, not just one so you don't need to create a nuspec, nor edit it, more create a convention-based directory structure with the binaries for all the target frameworks you support.

 ### Caveats
 As mentioned earlier, VS doesn't support multi-targeting like this right in the UI (other than the file projects dropdown to view the file in the compiler context of the target) so it can be tedious editing the csproj manually to change configuration like references etc.